 Relying heavily on the sharing of social capitalSocial capital includes everything that people share through networks to add advantage to others, such as information, mobility, time, money and useful items, expertise, experience, skills, acceptance, support, etc. within the network to increase the resilience of new mothers, children and families, Embrace is of course continually confronted by the inequality in South Africa and resultant power imbalances between mothers in the network.
-To address this, Embrace redefines the value that people put to certain types of capital, showing for example how material donations are not worth more than less concrete forms of capital like being able to hospital staff in their mother tongue.
+To address this, Embrace redefines the value that people put to certain types of capital, showing for example how material donations are not worth more than less concrete forms of capital such as moms being able to speak to hospital staff in their mother tongue.
 The movement is guided by a ‘Motherhood Manifesto’ – a set of 13 principles inspired by the words of mothers from different communities, races, cultures and socio-economic statuses across South Africa that underlie how members of the Embrace network relate to one another:

 The movement works on the premise that empathy drives action, and so Embrace provides a number of ways for mothers to put their empathy to work.
 For example, Mother’s Day Connect – one of the movement’s flagship events – was born from the simple idea of mothers visiting new mothers at hospitals, calling on them to remember their own experiences of what it felt like to be a new mom.